 Generally, you will be asked to arrive at the hospital 2 hours prior to your scheduled surgery time.
 Please keep in mind road conditions during the winter months and plan appropriately.
-Also arrange for a responsible adult to drive you home following your surgery and have someone stay with you for 24 hours.
+Also arrange for a responsible adult to drive you home following your surgery and have someone stay with you for at least 24 hours.

 Upon discharge from the hospital, you will be provided with specific instructions given by your surgeon.
 At that time you will be provided with a post-operative appointment here at Missoula Bone & Joint, or you may be told to contact our office at (406) 721-4436 to schedule a time.

 Please contact your surgeon's orthopedic assistant at any time regarding questions or concerns.